ShohanurRahmanShohan/Text-to-Speech-Reader/README.md

 Read-Anything Aloud with Python
 ===============================

-NOTE: It's slow but sound like human  [MUCH faster and oFFline ](https://web.facebook.com/0Shohan0/)
+NOTE: It's slow but sound like human [faster and offline version ](https://web.facebook.com/0Shohan0/)
 ------------